CrowdStrike/gcp-cf-remediation/README.md

 - This script will not work with customer-managed encryption keys (CMEK).
 - Snapshots and disks are not deleted in this process.
 They should be cleaned up after recovery has been verified.
 - The name of the attached disk will change during the process, which may impact any external automation that looks at resource names, such as Terraform.
+- Ensure any labels and tags are still applied to the disk after recovery.
+- A recovery instance is needed for each zone that contains impacted instances.

 ## Prerequisites

-- Provision a GCP instance to act as the recovery machine.
+### Recovery Machine

+> [!WARNING]
-  - This machine must be in the same region and zone as the impacted instances.
+> A recovery machine must be created in the project, region, and zone that impacted instances are in.

-- Copy your GCP JSON credentials file to the recovery machine.
+The following are the requirements for the recovery machine:

-- Install Python on the recovery machine.
+- Must be a Windows machine.
+  - This was tested with `windows-server-2019-dc-v20240711`, but any current Windows instance should work.
+- This instance must have a **single drive** attached.
+- Must be able to download/install files from the internet.

-## GCP Credentials
+### GCP Credentials

 1. Go to the IAM & Admin page.
 2. Create a service account with the following roles: